-On January 15, 2003, the first issue of The Silk Road—then a newsletter—was published.
+On January 15, 2003, the first issue of The Silk Road — then a newsletter — was published.
 In the fifteen years since then, founding editor Daniel C. Waugh has introduced its readers to a vast array of fascinating scholarship from around the world, much of it unlikely to have reached an English readership if not for his untiring labors.
 Along with many other scholars and amateur enthusiasts, I have long greeted each issue of the journal with eager anticipation, delighting at articles on the reconstruction of Scythian saddles, the “old curiosity shop” of Khotan, or Bactrian inscriptions of the Kushan era, to name just a few of the fascinating pieces to appear under Waugh’s editorship.
 Alas, those days have come to an end.
-Beginning in 2018, I will be taking over his duties as the new editor of the journal, a transition that will also coincide with the cessation of the print version and transfer to the online-only format seen here.
+As of 2018, I have taken over his duties as the new editor of the journal, a transition that also coincides with the cessation of the print version and transfer to the online-only format seen here.

 Following in Waugh’s footsteps as editor of The Silk Road is a daunting task, and I ask readers for their patience as I learn the ropes.
 No matter what, however, I look forward to bringing interesting scholarship on the Silk Road from around the world for the edification and stimulation of inquiring minds of all intellectual backgrounds.
 As always, if you have an idea for a research article, book review, or report on an exhibition or conference, please do not hesitate to get in touch with me via e-mail (firstname.lastname@example.org) or mail: